alidaoudi1/tarmac_test/README.md

 - Data insertion
 - Sample queries

-To use the database:
+### To use the database:
-1. Open the `agoa.ipynb` file in Jupyter Notebook
+1. Open the `agoa.ipynb` file in Jupyter Notebook.
-2. Execute the cells to create and populate the database
+2. Execute the cells to create and populate the database.

-# ✈️ AGOA Project
+## ✈️ AGOA Project

-> A Django-based flight management system that handles airlines, airports, flights, and turnarounds.
+A Django-based flight management system that handles airlines, airports, flights, and turnarounds.

 ## 📋 Prerequisites